Come Home to Yourself.

 I am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors (BCACC), and I work online with clients from my home in beautiful Squamish, BC.
 I believe strongly in self-care, and when not working with clients, I spend time with close friends and family, and get out into nature as often as possible (mountain biking, trail running, and surfing).

-Before deciding to shift my focus to counselling and psychotherapy, I spent a decade practicing and teaching in the wellness industry (mainly as a massage therapist and yoga teacher), and worked in countless settings, including eco-lodges, wellness retreats, heli-skiing lodges and integrative health clinics.
+Before shifting my focus to counselling and coaching, I spent a decade practicing and teaching in the wellness industry (mainly as a massage therapist and yoga teacher), and worked in countless settings, including eco-lodges, wellness retreats, heli-skiing lodges and integrative health clinics.
 This body-based background has given me a deep understanding of the inextricable link between body and mind, which informs my counselling practice.

 “I am not what happened to me.
 I am what I choose to become.”